๐Ÿ“– Vector and matrix arithmetics#

 _images/shsc2016.png

-A matrix is an array of numbers or variables.
-It is organised into rows and columns.
-These form its dimensions.
+A matrix is an array of numbers or variables which are organised into rows and columns

 An \((n \times m)\) matrix takes the following form: